pmelsted/bifrost/README.md

 **What are the accepted input file formats?**

-FASTA , FASTQ and GFA.
+FASTA, FASTQ and GFA.
 Input FASTA and FASTQ files can be compressed with gzip (extension .gz).
-If you input a GFA file, you probably want to run Bifrost in reference mode (`-r` parameter, build the graph from all k-mers of the sequences).
+If you input a GFA file for the construction, you probably want to use the `-r` parameter for that file.

 **Can I mix different file formats in input?**

 Yes, as long as they are FASTA, FASTQ and GFA.

-**If I input a GFA file, does it need to contain already a compacted de Bruijn graph?**
+**If I input a GFA file, does it need to contain an already compacted de Bruijn graph?**

-No, it can contain any type of sequence graph (like an uncompacted de Bruijn graph).
-Bifrost will extract the sequences from the file and build the compacted de Bruijn graph out of them.
-Don't forget that if you input a GFA file, you probably want to run Bifrost in reference mode (`-r` parameter, build the graph from all k-mers of the sequences).
+No, it can contain any type of sequence graph (like an uncompacted de Bruijn graph or a sequence graph).

-**Can I build a compacted de Bruijn graph from assembled genomes and reads?**
+**Can I build a compacted (colored) de Bruijn graph from assembled genomes and reads?**

 Yes.
-First, run Bifrost with your read files only and output the unitigs to a FASTA file (`-a` parameter).
-Then, run Bifrost in reference mode (`-r` parameter) with the previously produced unitigs in FASTA files and your assembled genomes.
+Input your assembled genomes with parameter `-r` and your reads with parameter `-s`.

+**In which order are inserted the colors?**

+A color corresponds to an input file the graph was built/updated from.
+The order in which the colors are inserted is the same as the order of the files given by parameter `-r` and parameter `-s`.
+However, in case both parameters `-r` and `-s` are used, no assumption can be made on whether the files given by parameter `-s` will be inserted before or after the ones given by parameter `-r`.

 ## Troubleshooting